-Evidence relating to all aspects of the child's development would be considered in the decision making process.
-Parents should make a request for admission outside of the year group in writing to: Berry Brow Infant and Nursery Academy, Birch Road, Huddersfield, HD4 7LP.
+Evidence relating to all aspects of the child's development would be considered in the decision-making process.
+Parents should make a request for admission outside of the year group in writing to: Berry Brow Infant & Nursery Academy, Birch Road, Berry Brow, Huddersfield, HD4 7LP.or via bba-office@berrybrow.co.uk

-Parents are advised to apply to their home local authority for a school place at the normal time to apply with their peers until a decision is made on their request.
 Decisions on requests for admission outside the normal age group will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
 In accordance with the School Admissions Code, this will include taking account of: